hppr-dev/docs-bash-task-master/docs/built_in_tasks.md

 The following is a summary of all built in tasks that are shipped with bash task master.

-In the examples all arguments are given in their long form, but a short arguments are also accepted.
+In the examples all arguments are given in their long form, but short arguments are also accepted.
 The short form arguments are standardized as the first letter of the long form.
 For example, the short form of `--dir` would be `-d`.